“To enable every student to achieve and exceed their potential”

-Jonathan is a final year medical student at the University of Melbourne and is currently a junior doctor at NSW health.
+Jonathan graduated from the University of Melbourne and is currently a junior doctor at NSW health.
 He was accepted into the most competitive hospital internship positions in both NSW and VIC due to his academic, interview and portfolio perfomance.
 He obtained an ATAR of 99.9 and was the dux of both his high school and college.
 In the last 3 years, he has coached over 300 students for medical interviews at every single medical school across Australia with extremely high success rates.
 Jonathan also offers interview services to medical professionals from interns to consultants, for application into medical training programs, fellowships and competitive jobs at the consultant level.

 In his spare time, Jonathan enjoys building up a research portfolio in oncology.
 He has a strong research background from working in labs across the world including Harvard University, Children’s Cancer Institute of Australia, Stem Cells Australia and Harvard Medical School/Brigham and Women’s Hospital.

-Nagtha is a final year medical student with extensive coaching experience.
-Due to her interview skills, she was the only international student to be accepted for an intern position at St Vincents Hospital, Melbourne beating out hundreds of applicants.
-Her interpersonal, communication and analytical skills resulted in her award of the psychiatry prize for the highest marks in psychiatry in her year out of over 300 medical students.
-She regularly undertakes research and speaking commitments at leading research institutes worldwide and also mentors medical and high school students.
+Nagtha is a junior medical officer with extensive coaching experience.
+Due to her interview skills, she was the only international student to be accepted for an intern position at St Vincents Hospital, Melbourne beating out hundreds of applicants both domestic and international.
+Her interpersonal, communication and analytical skills resulted in receving the highest marks in psychiatry in her year out of over 300 medical students.
+She regularly undertakes research and speaking commitments at leading research institutes worldwide and also mentors medical students.